Jaylen Waddle landing spots: Four possible trade destinations for the Dolphins' star receiver

 That being said, the Patriots or Bills could make an offer that's too good to refuse.

-On Buffalo's end, the Bills (4-2) are on a two-game losing streak and a big reason for that is because of their offensive struggles.
+On Buffalo's end, the Bills (5-2) have lost two of their last three and a big reason for that is because of their offensive struggles.
 The Bills simply don't have a true No. 1 receiver on their roster and that's where Waddle would come in.
 After being the No. 2 guy to Tyreek Hill for the past few years, he would probably jump at the opportunity to be the top receiver in an offense with Josh Allen.
-Waddle added some intrigue to the possibility of him landing in Buffalo when he posted a picture on social media this week that feature him IN BUFFALO.
+Waddle added some intrigue to the possibility of him landing in Buffalo when he posted a picture on social media in mid-October that featured him IN BUFFALO.